RJVB/Rubicon/README.md

 allocate memory buffers and C style strings.
 This is not really a problem except for the often ugly code involved in making sure any temporary buffers or C strings get deallocated when their time is done.
-ARC only covers Objective-C objects and not memory allocated for non-object memory such as byte buffer and C strings.
+ARC only covers Objective-C objects and not memory allocated for non-object memory such as byte buffers and C strings.
 So, I created two helper classes for this.

 **PGSimpleBuffer** is an Objective-C wrapper around a buffer created with the standard